 Since we all love desserts so much, I shall be in constant communication with my mama to bring more of her yummy creations your way.
 I think you’ll really enjoy her treats.
 Not to mention, you’ll be sort of studying a different culture’s traditional foods when eating these treats.
 They are all Latin American, all with their own Ecuadorian twist.

-- 2 cups cashew flour (for homemade option: pulse raw cashews in food processor until meal like texture is reached)
+- 2 cups cashew flour (pulse raw cashews in a food processor until meal like texture is reached)

 - ⅓ cup arrowroot flour